TrainWeb.org Facebook Page

 Map: DC 16 H 1 Topographic Maps

 WB&A provided special service to the race track via 4-car trains like this.
-This photo may have been snapped near White House Station, then outside downtown Washington, and where full 4-car trains could be assembled without violating the city's 2-car limit.
+This photo may have been snapped near White House Station, then outside downtown Washington, where full 4-car trains could be assembled without violating the city's 2-car limit.

-1953 sched courtesy collection of Frank A. Wrabel A 1953 PRR schedule (at right courtesy collection of Frank A. Wrabel) shows a race-day train arriving at Bowie 2.5 hours after departing Philadelphia, with stops at Chester (PA), Wilmington (DE), Elkton (MD), Aberdeen, and Baltimore.
+1953 sched courtesy collection of Frank A. Wrabel A 1953 PRR schedule (at right courtesy collection of Frank A. Wrabel) shows a race-day train arriving at Bowie 2.5 hours after departing Philadelphia, with stops at Chester (PA), Wilmington (DE), Elkton (MD), Aberdeen and Baltimore.
 The trip from Baltimore took 35 minutes.
-From Penn Station the Baltimore Special stopped at Edmondson Avenue and Frederick Road, arriving after 48 minutes.
+From Penn Station, the Baltimore Special stopped at Edmondson Avenue and Frederick Road, arriving after 48 minutes.
 The non-stop trip aboard the Washington Special from Union Station took 35 minutes.

 By 1971, the Baltimore Special had been merged into the Philadelphia Special, which required 3 hours and 11 minutes from Philadelphia.
 The round trip fare, with Bowie admission, was $13.25.
 Racegoers from New York would depart at 8 AM then change for the special at Philadelphia around 10 AM.